 There are some drawbacks to this strategy.
 Sometimes, the commission cost and low potential profit can affect the trading.
 Secondly, day trading is also short-term trading.
 In this, the securities are traded within the same trading day.

 In addition to this, swing trading is a short-term market strategy.
-It includes the holding of securities for a period ranging from days to a few months.
+It includes holding securities for a period ranging from days to a few months.
 This market strategy involves short-term gains from price movements.

 Also, a hawk-eye on the market trends and news.
 Besides, there can also be some consequences of this strategy.
 It requires time commitment and trend monitoring.

 1.2.5.
-Price Fluctuation Indicator – How to Learn to Trade?
+Price Fluctuation Indicator

 1.2.6.
-Understanding of Bullish and Bearish Situations – How to Learn to Trade.
+Understanding of Bullish and Bearish Situations

 These works are derived from the financial terms bear and bull.
 It is difficult to predict when a bullish market will turn into a bear market.